-John Connors of Fort Scott, Kan., was in Sioux City en route to Wayne, Neb, where he has been negotiating with John T. Bresslor and others of Fort Scott to erect a beet sugar factory in the Nebraska town.
+John Connors of Fort Scott, Kan., was in Sioux City en route to Wayne, Neb., where he has been negotiating with John T. Bresslor and others of Fort Scott to erect a beet sugar factory in the Nebraska town.
 It is proposed to build a factory with a capacity of 200 tons of beet sugar a day.
-Mr. Con-mors says the plant will cost about 3150,000 and is confident it will be authority of the board to make, and ought not to be recognized as a legal and binding contract on the part of the state.
-The warden, being of the same opinion, declined to recognize the validity of the contract.
-The controversy was submitted to the supreme court, and an opinion rendered to the effect that the attempt to of New Year's greeting: "John Yaple has completed assessment work on the Melissa mining claim of W. F. Mc-Laughlin of Grand Island, Neb.
-The
+Mr. Connors says the plant will cost about \$150,000 and is confident it will be

 Bessie Montgomery, youngest child of John Montgomery of Greenwood, died of membraneous croup.
 The mother of deceased is said to be a Christian science healer.
-The little sufferer passed away surrounded by a few of these believers, and no physician was
+The little sufferer passed away surrounded by a few of these believers, and no physician was summoned.

-The Cloride (New Mexico) Black brings to W. F. McLaughlin of ad Island, the following as a sort of New Year's greeting: "John Yaple has completed assessment work on the Melissa mining claim of W. F. Mc-Laughlin of Grand Island, Neb.
-The laim is A 1 prospect and is showing in good thaps.
+The Cloride (New Mexico) Black Range brings to W. F. McLaughlin of authority of the board to make, and ought Grand Island, the following as a sort not to be recognized as a legal and bindof New Year's greeting: "John Yaple has completed assessment work on the Melissa mining claim of W. F. Mc-Melissa mining claim of W. F. Mc- tract.
+The controversy was submitted to Laughlin of Grand Island, Neb.
+The the supreme court, and an opinion renclaim is A 1 prospect and is showing | dered to the effect that the attempt to | The Hastings institution is denominated up in good shape.